The Monastery of the White Tiger - Journal of The Displine

 Notes: Every time I do this, I have two sheets of paper. (more if the sheets are smaller) But one covers all of my interactions, food, programs, and media I use that day.
 The other is notes where I make sure to put the beginning and end times and any notes I might have during that period.
 Usually, that's questions, but last time it was just the beginning and end times, so I thought maybe it'd be better if I start documenting what I'm doing as well in terms of the time spent on things.
 Also, I've been wondering if there's any utility in posting those pages on here, because I do scan them but I just haven't bothered partly for privacy reasons and I figure no one cares any way.

-Metric Clock: I was really worried how much drift there would be after a few days of letting the program run.
-(I made a github for it if you're interested.)
+github for it if you're interested.)
 I was a little disappointed to find out it was initially off by 100, but there was something odd about how it was incrementing.
 Instead of incrementing by 1, it was incrementing by 10.
 There was a 9 at the end that just wasn't going up at all.
 Then I realized, I had probably just inputted a character accidentally and there was only a second drift between it and the web app, which is right on mark for me.

 I was thinking about how I made a mistake with original calculation for the cycle-day and I realized I messed up again.
 To adjust for the Holocene Calendar, I multipled 11969 by 365.25 ( I know the actual number is 365.24 but I just did a little rounding up) and I just rounded down, ignoring whatever the decimals were afterwards.
 In hindsight, I should have just added those to the day tally.